XusBadia/zeus-icon-set-ha/README.md

 ```
 frontend:
   extra_html_url:
-    - /local/hass-zha-icons.html
+    - /local/hass-zeus-icons.html
 ```

 That's it!
-To use the icons, just write 'zha:icon_name'. (the 'icon_name' is the same as the SVG files inside the SVG folder).
+To use the icons, just write 'zeus:icon_name'. (the 'icon_name' is the same as the SVG files inside the SVG folder).

 Here's a cheatsheet for a complete list of icon names:
 ```